How To Stop Overthinking Everything

 1. Switch off

-In this case, we’re not talking about the mind, we’re talking about screens and technology.
-Blue light from screens, a barrage of news and information, too much stress from work and even messages from family and friends all come mostly from our phones, tablets, computers and televisions.
-Make a habit of switching everything off for a few hours of the day, especially in the evening, and find more relaxing ways to spend some free time.
+Make a habit of unplugging for a few hours of the day, especially in the evening, and find more relaxing ways to spend some free time.
 This allows your brain to have regular breaks with less input and, over time, this will allow you to relax and slow the pace of your mind.

 2. Stretch

-Your body becomes tense when you work long hours or spend a lot of time sitting, watching videos or reading on the Internet.
+Your body becomes tense when you work long hours or spend a lot of time sitting, watching videos, or reading online.
 When your muscles are tense, your brain interprets this as a situation needing stress hormones.
 These stress hormones tell your mind that you’re in crisis and that it needs to work overtime to find solutions.
-Getting up out of your chair and stretching for ten minutes a few times a day will release this tension, sending the message to your mind that it’s okay to relax.
-You could join a yoga class too and get the full relaxation experience that comes from regular stretching and mindful breathing.

 3. Breathe